URC Travel Fund

 The University of Hawai’i has an agreement with Peking University – one of China’s oldest and most prestigious institutions of higher learning – to send UH faculty members or PhD students there to teach, study, or conduct research.
 In return, UH hosts Peking University faculty members here in Hawai’i.

-The Center for Chinese Studies is currently accepting applications from non-PRC citizens interested in spending certain period at Peking University.
+The Center for Chinese Studies is currently accepting applications from UH faculty and Ph.D. students interested in spending a certain period at Peking University.
 Please note that while all UH faculty are eligible to apply, preference will be given to faculty and Ph.D. students whose research focuses on China.
 Housing and a stipend to cover meals in Beijing are provided by Peking University.
 International airfare, however, is not covered by the program.

 For further information, contact:

 or e-mail: firstname.lastname@example.org